 So far our analysis has been based on the Schrödinger equation for the free electrons in the TBA which is coupled to the Langevin equation for the classical lattice particles.
 This tacitly assumed the existence of a heat bath in which the lattice particles are embedded.
 In principle this picture provides a complete description of the coupled lattice-electron dynamics.
 The irreversibility is guaranteed by the friction-noise terms in the Langevin-equations (23).
 As earlier shown [14, 18, 20] we may describe this way also irreversible solitonic excitations at finite temperature.
 However, a serious problem here is the very long relaxation times of the electrons due to the large differences between the time scales of the electrons and the lattice particles.
 This leads to some difficulties in extensive computer simulations.
-In the standard theory of electronic transport this problem is solved by Boltzmann-type descriptions or by Fokker-Planck-type equations, which introduce an irreversible behavior [32, 41, 42, 43, 44].
-The main problem is here to give a correct description of the coupling to the heat bath [42, 43, 44].
-In the TBA case, the situation is somehow simpler due to the discrete character of the electronic states, which allows a description by discrete Markov chain equations [29, 46].
-The Markov approach to electron dynamics goes back to the seminal work of Pauli, Tolman, van Hove and others [32, 41, 42, 43, 44].
+In the standard theory of electronic transport this problem is solved by Boltzmann-type descriptions or by Fokker-Planck-type equations, which introduce an irreversible behavior [32, 40-43].
+The main problem is here to give a correct description of the coupling to the heat bath [41-43].
+In the TBA case, the situation is somehow simpler due to the discrete character of the electronic states, which allows a description by discrete Markov chain equations [29, 44].
+The Markov approach to electron dynamics goes back to the seminal work of Pauli, Tolman, van Hove and others [32,40-43].
 Pauli started from the Schrödinger equation and derived by perturbation theory a Markov chain description and an expression for the transition probabilities.
 He introduced an irreversible master equation expressing the balance between the transitions in an ensemble.
 Pauli's equation is valid for a microcanonical ensemble and neglects symmetry effects.
 Further extensions took into account the symmetry of the wave functions and offered a description compatible with the statistics of Bose-Einstein and Fermi-Dirac.
 Later generalizations are connected with the development of Metropolis algorithms for canonical ensembles [33].
-Applications to hopping conduction in solids were given since the 70s of last century by several authors [46].
-First applications of the master equation formalism to electron transfer in macromolecules appear in Ref.
-[45].
+Applications to hopping conduction in solids were given since the 1970s of last century by several authors [44].
+First applications of the master equation formalism to electron transfer in macromolecules appear in [45].
 The system we are studying here is rather difficult and seems to be too complicated to be treated in full detail.
 We have:

-(i) quantum electrons located in discrete states, which are coupled to a heat bath and to the classical lattice,

-(ii) classical lattice particles coupled to the heat bath and to the quantum electrons.(iii) the heat bath with an unspecified nature.
+- (a) Quantum electrons located in discrete states, which are coupled to a heat bath and to the classical lattice, - (b) Classical lattice particles coupled to the heat bath and to the quantum electrons. - (c) The heat bath with an unspecified nature.

 Simplifying this situation we postulate here that the thermal electrons allow a Markov description.
-Thus we proceed from the reversible Schrödinger equation for the tight-binding model to an irreversible Pauli master equation description [32, 41, 42, 43, 44].
+Thus we proceed from the reversible Schrödinger equation for the tight-binding model to an irreversible Pauli master equation description [32, 40-43].
 Following Pauli's method [19, 29] we use here a master equation for the occupation probabilities of electrons $p_n$ in a system with the energy levels $E_n$ :